PascalCorpsman/CopyCommander2/src/how_to_use.md

 This Programm is orientated on the "Total Commander" application for Windows.

-The Main porpuse of this programm is copying and moveing files / directories, in a queue.
+The main porpuse of this programm is copying and moveing files / directories, in a queue.

 ### Sync folder feature